Combining Rational maps and Kleinian groups via orbit equivalence: Higher Bowen-Series maps for Bers slice groups

-The aim of this section is to describe a new class of \pwfm maps, beyond the Bowen-Series examples that are mateable with polynomials.
-The motivation here is different from the symbolic coding of geodesics \cite{series-acta,katok} as is our approach.
-We start with the classes of maps that we shall be considering in this section.
+The aim of this section is to describe a new class of mateable maps orbit equivalent to groups in the Bers slice of a Fuchsian punctured sphere group, and conformally mateable with polynomials.
+The motivation here is different from the symbolic coding of geodesics \cite{series-acta} as is our approach.